 Still, perhaps the most important part is to make sure that all of the gaps are plugged.
 Interior doors are tricky to soundproof but they’re not impossible, especially once you’ve gotten the hang of it.
-Fortunately, I’ve got an archive full of guides to help with that.
+Fortunately, I’ve got an in-depth guide to help you with that.

 7. Put Soundproof Blankets on the Walls

 If you have exceptionally thin walls, you may want to thicken them up.
 But don’t go berserk and line all of them with blankets.
 Instead, focus on dealing with any walls you share with your noisy roommates or neighbors first.
 For example, line up all of your closets and bookshelves along the weakest wall.

 As for the rest of them, you can feel free to use soundproof curtains, pin up soundproof blankets, or even just use regular blankets or even carpets on those.
 It all depends on the general vibe you’re going for with the rest of the room’s decor.

 If you really can’t sleep or you feel particularly restless and irritable by the time you’re supposed to be in bed, your roommates may not be to blame.
 Your own body could be the thing that’s keeping you awake.

 Well, if you want to be able to relax at bedtime, you should avoid napping during the day.
 Additionally, experts recommend sticking to a consistent sleeping schedule.
 Ideally, you’d be going to bed and waking up at about the same time every day.

 After a while, your sleeping schedule should balance itself out as your body learns when to make melatonin on its own.
 Actually, having blackout bed canopy would help tremendously with this.
 Leaving the phone on the other side of the room is also advisable.